LinmingZhou234/learngit/readme.txt

 Git tracks changes of files1.
 Git tracks changes of files1.
 <<<<<<< HEAD
-Creating a new branch is quick & simple.

 =======
 Creating a new branch is quick AND simple.
 >>>>>>> featurel